cofi/py-tutorial-de/english-sources/glossary.rst

    namespace
       The place where a variable is stored.
 Namespaces are implemented as dictionaries.
-There are the local, global and builtin namespaces as well as nested namespaces in objects (in methods).
+There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions :func:`__builtin__.open` and :func:`os.open` are distinguished by their namespaces.
+For instance, the functions :func:`builtins.open` and :func:`os.open` are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
 For instance, writing :func:`random.seed` or :func:`itertools.izip` makes it clear that those